ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Process Overview

 The **Automated Changelog and Release Notes Process** is comprised of two independent sets of operations: (1) the **Changelog Process** and (2) the **Release Notes Process**.
 The mechanisms underlying both of these processes are laid out in the following subsections.
-(For details about how to implement this process in an OpenSearch repository, see the "[Getting Started](#getting-started)" section further down in this document.)
+(For details about how to implement these processes in an OpenSearch repository, see the "[Getting Started](#getting-started)" section further down in this document.)

 ### Changelog Process